Handyfff/Factorio-Mod-Updater/README.md

 # Updating the Mods
 # For Windows
 To update the mods simply download the FactModUpdt.exe from [Releases](https://github.com/Handyfff/Factorio-Mod-Updater/releases) Open it.
-It will go through your mods folder and downloaded the updates if there are any.
+It will go through your mods folder and download the updates if there are any.
 Updates will be in .zip files and you will extract those files and copy the folders to the mods folder.
 MAKE SURE TO DELETE THE PREVIOUS FOLDER OF THE MOD YOU'RE UPDATING.

 You can update your mods anytime but make sure you've the latest version of the game before doing so.
 If any problems, ask me by opening an issue.